Myths about nuclear power

 „Small Modular Reactors are less dangerous and can be deployed much more flexibly than conventional nuclear power plants, and the fusion reactor will solve all our energy problems“

-The basic idea of nuclear fusion is not to split atomic nuclei, as in a nuclear power plant, but to fuse two atoms into a new one.
-At its surface, the sun is 6,000 degrees Celsius hot, and at its core, it's 15,000 degrees.
-These are the conditions under which nuclear fusion occurs, and which we must simulate to make fusion happen on Earth.
+Not splitting atomic nuclei, as would take place in a nuclear power plant, but fusing two atoms to form a new one — that is the basic idea behind nuclear fusion.
+The sun is 6,000 degrees Celsius on its surface and 15,000 degrees in its interior.
+These are the conditions under which nuclear fusion takes place and which we have to simulate in order for nuclear fusion to take place on Earth.
 No material in the world can withstand these conditions.

 10 - Germany is the only country that is phasing out nuclear power, while the rest of the world is continuing to rely on it.